 - Movies: €7–€10

-- Cultural events: Discounts available for students
+- Cultural events: Student discounts widely available

-Top Universities in These Cities
+Top Universities in These Affordable Cities in Germany

 City | Notable Universities |